-Property taxes for first half of 2012 now due
+Property taxes for the first half of 2012 are due by April 30.

 King County property owners have until Monday, April 30 to pay the first half of their 2012 property taxes.
 After April 30, interest charges and penalties will be added to the tax bill.
 To make the process easier, King County provides several ways for property owners to pay their taxes quickly and conveniently.